“You have to put yourself out there!”

 1) Every time you’ve rolled your eyes at a friend’s promote-y posts — and you know you have — they’ve succeeded (or not) regardless.

 2) Everybody doesn’t like something.
 That doesn’t mean that something is any less good.
 For instance, I have a friend who hated, and still hates, Mad Men.
 That’s her problem.
-Mad Men is still superb.
-Just like you are, even if someone doesn’t like your post.
+Mad Men is still one of the best shows ever made.
+It’s superb—just like you are, even if someone doesn’t like your post.

 3) As a society, we have a built-in “Ew, selling is gross” attitude.
 I’m too lazy to research where it comes from.
 The Renaissance?
 Some time when it was also déclassé to be tan.
 And then there’s the warning to all children: “No one likes a show-off.”
 So when someone’s annoyed by your self-promotion, it’s not personal.
 It’s cultural.